 Keep your eyes peeled for the latest cheeky adverts from spoof organisation The Department of Dairy Related Scrumptious Affairs.
 The humorous ads promoting the nutritional benefits of dairy products are appearing on cinema screens, on-demand tv and social media now.
 Click here to find out more.

-To help British dairy farmers you can buy British milk, cheese, yoghurt and butter.
+To help British dairy farmers you can buy British milk, cheese, yoghurt, butter and ice cream.
 Look out for the Red Tractor logo on packaging as 95% of milk produced in the UK is Red Tractor assured.
 This means milk is produced on farms that are independently inspected to high animal health and welfare, environmental and food safety standards.
 The Union Flag on the logo ensures traceability by guaranteeing that the product can be traced back to a UK farm.

-Find out for yourself about the fabulous work British dairy fsrmers do producing our food and managing the countryside by visiting a farm for Open Farm Sunday 2018.
+Find out for yourself about the fabulous work British dairy farmers do producing our food and managing the countryside by visiting a farm for Open Farm Sunday 2019.

 As well as on-farm staff, dairy farmers support a wide network of wider dairy industry staff including veterinary surgeons, feed merchants, tanker drivers and hauliers, milk processors, foot trimmers, dairy consultants and farm secretaries.